A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations: Experimental Results

-We run LSH on Glove word embeddings~\citep{pennington2014glove}.
+We run LSH using the publicly available FALCONN library\footnote{\url{https://github.com/falconn-lib/falconn}} on Glove word embeddings \citep{pennington2014glove}.
 We use the Glove Wikipedia-Gigaword dataset trained on $6$B tokens with a vocabulary size of $400$K and $300$-d embeddings.
 Given a word embedding, finding the nearest word embedding from a dictionary of word embeddings is a common task in NLP applications.
 We consider the following three objectives to minimize with their respective bounding boxes: Time (s) $[0.0, 0.65]$, $1-$Precision $[0.0, 0.35]$, and the Memory (MB) $[0, 1600]$.
 The SR plots are shown in Figure~\ref{fig:bsr_high_dim} and the sampled objective values in Figure~\ref{fig:lsh_samples}.
-It can be seen that our approach successfully samples from within the desired bounding box, and also leads to a smaller regret than other techniques.

-\paragraph{Viola Jones} The Viola Jones algorithm~\citep{viola2001rapid} is a fast stagewise face detection algorithm.
+\textbf{Viola Jones.} The Viola Jones algorithm \citep{viola2001rapid} is a fast stagewise face detection algorithm.
 At each stage a simple feature detector is run over the image producing a real value.
 If the value is smaller than a threshold the algorithm exits with a decision, otherwise the image is processed by the next stage and so on.
 The Viola Jones pipeline has 27 tunable thresholds.
 We treat these thresholds as inputs and optimize for Sensitivity, Specificity, and the Time per query.
 We consider the following three objectives to minimize with their bounding boxes: $1-$Sensitivity $[0, 0.3]$, $1-$Specificity $[0, 0.13]$, and Time per query $[0, 0.07]$.
 Figure~\ref{fig:bsr_high_dim} shows the regret plot for this experiment.

-It can be seen that our approach achieves a smaller regret than all other methods.
+\textbf{Results and Discussion.} Figures~\ref{fig:scatter_2d} and~\ref{fig:lsh_samples} show the sampling patterns of our proposed approach for the synthetic 2-d and the LSH glove experiment.
+We observe that our approach successfully samples from the specified region after some initial exploration, leading to a high concentration of points in the desired part of the Pareto front in the later iterations.

+In Figures~\ref{fig:bsr_2d_syn} and~\ref{fig:bsr_high_dim} we observe that the proposed approach achieves a smaller or comparable regret compared to the other baselines.
+We notice that the improvement is most significant for the high dimensional experiments.
+A plausible explanation for this could be that learning high dimensional surfaces have a much higher sample complexity.
+However, our since our approach learns only a part of the Pareto front, it is able to achieve a small regret in a few number of samples, thus demonstrating the effectiveness of our approach.